kekskurse/go-mail-admin/Readme.md

 ## API
 ### Domains
-Domain Action can be triggered by a http call to /api/v1/domain.
+Domain Action can be triggered by an HTTP call to /api/v1/domain.
 Parameter can be transmitted as JSON body:

 ```
 {